-• Set print-lib version geosolutions-2.0 to version geosolutions-2.0.1 update the lessess variables in the projects because the variables starting with @ms2- will be deprecated soon:
+• Set print-lib version geosolutions-2.0 to version geosolutions-2.0.1

 Theme updates and CSS variables

 The theme of MapStore has been updated to support CSS variables for some aspects of the style, in particular colors and font families.
 The web/client/themes/default/variables.less file contains all the available variables described under the @ms-theme-vars ruleset.
 It is suggested to: